 How Do You Find an Artificial Grass Company

 There are many resources online to help.
 A quick search will yield information regarding artificial grass companies as well as companies who specialize in installation.
 Finding a company who does both is optimal.
 Take us, Artificial Grass Pros out of San Ramon, California for example.
-Our parent company owns NewGrass, an artificial grass manufacturer.
+Artificial Grass Pros is sister company to NewGrass, an artificial grass manufacturer.
 We are also an installation company.
 We can walk you through the process start to finish, form artificial grass selection, to final installation by our experienced crew.
 Our one stop shopping aspect is attractive to first time buyers, or those who have been through the process before and prefer to deal with just one comprehensive company.

 It speaks to how lawn care is changing in the US.
 If you look slowly, the grass is getting artificially greener.
 It's good for the home owner and makes a low impact on the environment.
 Expect this trend to continue as homeowners across the United States are wake up to the many benefits of artificial grass versus maintaining a traditional lawn.